panoply/vscode-liquid/readme.md

 The capabilities made available by Shopify Liquid (Theme Check) are nice but they come with limitations as its LSP (Language Server) implementation requires Ruby to function making it rather resource heavy and exhaustive on your machine.
 Though the extra features like validations do indeed help in some cases, they are specific to Shopify themes and not much use outside of that environment.
 If you require linting features maybe consider running their CLI solution only when necessary.

 Currently, this extension offers far more features and capabilities than the Shopify backed extension.
-Though there is efforts being made by Shopify to improve their approach (currently) the only upside for choosing would be validation features. the Liquify supersede will provide linting and validations upon its release, so the value proposition for continuing to choose this extension over Shopify Theme Check is minimal and one should evaluate whether or not it's the right choice.
+Though there is efforts being made by Shopify to improve their approach but (currently) the only upside for choosing it would be the validation features.
+The Liquify supersede will provide linting and validations upon its release, so the value proposition for continuing to choose this extension over Shopify Theme Check is minimal and one should evaluate whether or not it's the right choice for their productivity.

 # Releases